Allama Prabhu: Lingayat and the vachanakaras

 Allama was devoted to the worship of Shiva.
 He used his vachanas to spread Lingayathism, which is monotheistic and nondualistic, and has a strong egalitarian message.
 Its philosophy and practice is presented in the Panchacaras, five codes of conduct, and the Shatsthala, six phases or steps toward unity with Shiva.
 For the vacanakaras (Vachana poets), "first-hand 'seeing' was more important to their poetry than theological formulations."
 Nevertheless, the Shatsthala system provides a narrative structure to the vachanas, portraying a progress toward the union with Shiva.
 Later anthologies, with the notable exception of the Shoonya Sampadane, followed this scheme in their arrangement of the vachanas.

 Although Allamaprabhu and the Vacanas have been qualified as bhakti poets, D.R.
 Nagaraj notes that Allamaprabhu was not a bhakti poet.
 Nagaraj explains that Allama's "insistence on opaque and mysterious modes of metaphor is in stark contrast with the emotionally transparent model of bhakti."

 Social concerns

 Allamaprabhu used poetry, now part of Vachana Sahitya literature, to criticise rituals and social conventions, to breakdown social barriers and to emphasize moral values and devotional worship of Shiva.
 The vacanakaras, of which Allama was a prominent spokesman, rejected both the 'great' traditions of Vedic religion and the 'little' local traditions, and questioned and ridiculed "classical belief systems, social customs and superstitions, image worship, the caste system, the Vedic ritual of yajna, as well as local sacrifices of lambs and goats."

-During the fifteenth century Virashaiva priests consolidated the Virashaiva lore, over-emphasizing the theological and meta-physical aspects, and ignoring the socio-political aspects.
+During the fifteenth century Virashaiva priests consolidated the Virashaiva lore, overemphasizing the theological and meta-physical aspects, and ignoring the socio-political aspects.
 The Shoonya Sampadane is a result of this consolidation, which is "a far cry from the socio-political pre-occupations of the twelfth-century movement."